hackclub/hackclub/workshops/pixel_art_pad/README.md

 The first file that appears soon after the repl is setup is `index.html`.

-You will be able to find two other files called `style.css` and `script.js` in the files pane in the left side.
-Delete both the files as are not required in this workshop (You can have them if you want to use custom css or js).
+You will be able to find two other files called `style.css` and `script.js` in the files panel on the left side.
+Delete both the files as they are not required in this workshop (You can have them if you want to use custom css or js).

 ![Deleting files](https://cloud-63ot6za6a.vercel.app/0deletingfiles.gif)